Brand “Happiness”: Why Will It Matter More In 2024?

 Today, it is an essential branding accessory that a horde of marketing heads are using increasingly to promote their services and products.

-The advertisements associating their brands with Happiness that I crossed paths with in the last few years range from realty, cars, apparel, holidays, manufacturing hubs, sodas, gifting solutions, office cultures, college campuses, spa services, mall experiences, gadgets, kitchen appliances, and even stationery (happy pencils, anyone?).
+Advertisements associating their brands with Happiness that I crossed paths with in the last few years range from realty, cars, apparel, holidays, manufacturing hubs, sodas, gifting solutions, office cultures, college campuses, spa services, mall experiences.
+And even stationery (happy pencils, anyone?).

 You open a newspaper or a magazine, or go to a social network or a high-value content-curated site – you can be sure to find a publicity communiqué using the word Happiness.
 You’ll spot ‘Open Happiness’, ‘Delivering Happiness’, ‘Chain of Happiness’, ‘Gifting Happiness’, ‘Land of Happiness’, ‘Happiness Calling’, and ‘The Happiest Place On Earth’, to mention a few.